Chart Color Schemes

 Forster-Tuncurry Surrounds is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Forster-Tuncurry Surrounds, as per the census on 27 June 2016, showed lower cultural diversity with 88.1% of its population being citizens, 86.8% born in Australia, and 97.1% speaking English only at home.
-Christianity was the predominant religion, accounting for 50.3%.
-Judaism, however, was overrepresented at 0.3%, compared to 0.1% regionally.
+Forster-Tuncurry Surrounds, as per data from the 2016 Census, had a lower cultural diversity with 88.1% of its population being Australian citizens, 86.8% born in Australia, and 97.1% speaking English only at home.
+Christianity was the predominant religion, accounting for 50.3% of people in Forster-Tuncurry Surrounds.
+Notably, Judaism was overrepresented compared to Rest of NSW, with 0.3% versus 0.1%.

 Frequently Asked Questions - Diversity